CONSULTANT PLASTIC SURGEON

 Polyalkylimide is a semi-permanent dermal filler and is often used by plastic surgeons to:

-Polyalkylimide has very little reaction with human tissue, meaning it's biocompatible, and no allergy test is required.
+Polyalkylimide has very little reaction with human tissue, making it biocompatible and requiring no allergy testing.
 It is radio transparent, meaning it won't interfere with x-rays.

 After the injection, a thin layer of collagen slowly forms around it over the course of about a month.
 The gel is eventually surrounded.
 A single procedure can inject a large volume.
 This product, which is thought to be quite stable over time, can even be removed if necessary.